Financial Alignment with Inclusive Teaching Effectiveness (FAITE) Working Group

 Ongoing Work

-Conference on Aligning Financial Decisions with Inclusive and Effective Instructional Practices
+Workshop on Aligning Financial Decisions with Inclusive and Effective Instructional Practices

 In 2023, the FAITE working group collaborated with the Bay View Alliance (BVA) and the National Association of College and University Business Officers (NACUBO) to organize a workshop designed to further align financial decisions with inclusive and effective instructional practices within higher education.
 The workshop brought together three groups that rarely, if ever, collaborate with one another: change agents focused on making inclusive and effective instructional practices the prevailing norm; skilled practitioners of data analytics, and campus business officers at the department, college, and campus levels.
 The workshop explored how to use budget information and analytical data to demonstrate that innovative, evidence-based, inclusive teaching practices make sound financial sense.
-Planned activities for the working group through 2024 are to carry out planned projects from this workshop
+Planned activities for the working group through 2024 are to carry out planned projects from this workshop.

 Working Group Resources